Red Hot Chili Peppers: Activism

-In May 2013, the band performed a concert in Portland, Oregon, for the Dalai Lama as part of the Dalai Lama Environmental Summit.
+In May 2013, the band performed a concert in Portland, Oregon for the Dalai Lama as part of the Dalai Lama Environmental Summit.
 In January 2015, they performed their first show of the new year for the Sean Penn & Friends Help Haiti Home fundraiser in support of the J/P Haitian Relief Organization.
-The band were among over 120 entertainers and celebrities to sign up and announce that they would be voting for Bernie Sanders in the 2016 presidential election in September.
-The band performed at a fundraiser event at the Belly Up Tavern in Solana Beach in the same month.
-All money was donated to A Reason To Survive (ARTS), Heartbeat Music Academy, San Diego Young Artists Music Academy, and the Silverlake Conservatory of Music.
+In September 2015, the band joined more than 120 other entertainers and celebrities to formally endorse Bernie Sanders for president during the Democratic primary ahead of the 2016 presidential election.
+The band performed at a fundraiser event at the Belly Up Tavern in Solana Beach, California in the same month and the money was donated to A Reason To Survive (ARTS), Heartbeat Music Academy, San Diego Young Artists Music Academy, and the Silverlake Conservatory of Music.
 In October, Kiedis and Flea hosted the annual benefit for the Silverlake Conservatory of Music.
 The band performed a special rare acoustic set.

 In February 2016, the band headlined a fundraiser concert in support of Sanders.
 In April, they performed at a private function on behalf of Facebook and Napster founder Sean Parker for his launch of The Parker Institute for Cancer Immunotherapy.
 Smith and Will Ferrell hosted the Red Hot Benefit Comedy + Music Show & Quinceanera in the same month.
 The benefit featured a performance by the Chili Peppers along with comedy acts selected by Ferrell and Funny or Die.
-A portion of the proceeds went to Ferrell's Cancer for College and Smith's Silverlake Conservatory of Music.

-In February 2018, Smith once again joined Ferrell at his One Classy Night benefit at the Moore Theater in Seattle to help raise money for Cancer for College.
+A portion of the proceeds went to Ferrell's Cancer for College and Smith's Silverlake Conservatory of Music southwest of Glendale.
+In February 2018, Smith again joined Ferrell at his One Classy Night benefit at the Moore Theatre in Seattle to help raise money for Cancer for College.
 The event raised $300,000 in college scholarship money for students who have survived cancer.

-Sexual assault

-In his autobiography Scar Tissue, Kiedis described having sex with a 14-year-old fan who was the daughter of a Louisiana police chief, despite knowing her age.
-He wrote the song "Catholic School Girls Rule" about the encounter.
-In 1986, Kiedis dated the actress Ione Skye when she was 16, below the age of consent in California.
+Both Flea and Chad Smith have started their own music schools and foundations.
+Flea opened/founded the "Silverlake Conservatory of Music" in 2001 and Smith started the "Chad Smith Foundation" in August 2025 that provides music equipment, education and scholarships to children.